What does John 7:39 mean?

 Verse Commentary:

-During the last and most important day of the Feast of Booths, Jesus has chosen a dramatic time to make a dramatic point.
+On the last and most important day of the Feast of Booths, Jesus chose a dramatic time to make a dramatic point.
 On this day, priests would carry water into the temple, remembering God's provision of water from a rock (Exodus 17:1–7).
-Jesus uses this moment to emphasize His claim to being the source of "living water," which is a metaphor for salvation and the indwelling of the Holy Spirit.
-This is a theme Jesus has used before in His teaching, both publicly (John 6:35), and in private (John 4:10–13).
-Later New Testament writers will continue to draw from this analogy when describing the salvation offered by God through Christ (Revelation 22:1–2).
+Jesus uses this moment to emphasize His claim to being the source of "living water."
+That is a metaphor for salvation and the indwelling of the Holy Spirit.
+Jesus has used this theme before, both publicly (John 6:35), and in private (John 4:10–14).
+Later New Testament passages will continue to draw from this analogy when describing the salvation offered by God through Christ (Ephesians 5:26; Revelation 22:1–2).

-At this point in time, the Holy Spirit is working only selectively in the world.
-Perhaps the most dramatic example of the Holy Spirit's temporary work is in the story of Samson, who was given strength when the Holy Spirit was within him (Judges 14:6).
-Only after Jesus' death and resurrection, followed by His ascension, will the Holy Spirit begin to indwell everyone who professes faith in Christ (Acts 2:1–4).
+At the time Jesus spoke these words, the Holy Spirit worked selectively in the world.
+Among the more dramatic examples of the Holy Spirit's temporary work is in the story of Samson, who was given strength when the Holy Spirit was within him (Judges 14:6).
+Only after Jesus' death and resurrection, followed by His ascension, will the Holy Spirit begin to indwell everyone who professes faith in Christ (Acts 2:1–4; Ephesians 1:13–14).

 Verse Context: